Creating a quest

 The Quests Creation screen

-The first step is to enter a quest name and select a quest map from the world of Classcraft, where Mages, Healers, and Warriors each have an island.
+The first step is to enter a quest name and select a quest map from the world of Classcraft, where Mages, Healers, and Guardians each have an island.
 Click the green "Next" button in the bottom right to go to the next step.
 Here you can choose to assign your quest to other classes.
 When a quest is assigned to more than one class, several types of changes made in one class will be automatically synced to the other classes the quest exists in.
 Select the class(es) you want to assign this quest to and click on “Next” to continue.

 *New quests are invisible to students until you choose to make them visible.
 Once you’ve added lesson objectives and are ready to share your quest, you can click the "eye" icon in the upper navigation bar to make it visible to your students.
 You can also make it visible through My Library.